 The French mobile phone market is one of the largest in Europe, worth about €13 billion annually.
 The network operators Orange, SFR Group (owned by Altice Group), Bouygues Telecom and Free Mobile have invested in network infrastructure and technologies in recent years.
 Services based on LTE have near universal coverage, while the network operators have undertaken extensive 5G trials and are looking to launch commercial services in the second half of 2020.
 This timing is being supported by the auction of spectrum in a range of bands.

-Competition among the MNOs and a large number of MVNOs has caused mobile services revenue to fall steadily.
-This pressure has encouraged operators to look to convergence and bundled services, and so expand their offerings beyond mobile voice and data.
+Competition among the MNOs and a large number of MVNOs caused mobile services revenue to fall steadily until 2017, since when growth has been low but steady.
+Pressure on revenue has encouraged operators to look to convergence and bundled services, and so expand their offerings beyond mobile voice and data.